It’s Here – Lucca 2021!

 Today, our story is about Lucca 2021 as we are currently here in Tuscany.
 Lucca is a beautiful mid-size medieval town with an amazing ancient wall around the historic center.
 It is within these walls you can find our apartment.
 Conveniently in the piazza next to the Duomo.
 We are loving our apartment and its location and wanted to share with you a little glimpse of it.

 This apartment is located in Piazza San Giovanni and is quiet, along with the rest of the streets at this time.
 It is eerie at times when we walk to the grocery store and only a bicycle or two passes us or a few people walking on the street.
-Curfew is 10:00 pm and that doesn’t bother us at all.
+The curfew is 10:00 pm and that doesn’t bother us at all.
 We are not “night owls” or the partying type.
 Not these days, anyway.

 Currently, the Italian Ministry of Health has restrictions in place.
 Especially because of the Easter holiday, they changed every zone in Italy to the color “red.”
 This means no travel is allowed outside of your city or town.
 We understand they did this to contain large gatherings during the holiday and to try and keep the virus from spreading further.
 Somewhat contained.

 Of course, we are abiding by these restrictions and self-quarantined upon our arrival.
-Walking only to the grocery store for necessities, we have remained in the apartment.
+Walking only to the grocery store for necessities, we remained in the apartment.
 Not venturing out further to revisit our town has been difficult, after all – we are back in Italy.
 In Italy!

 We check the website of the Italian Ministry of Health every few days to see if there are any changes.
 We know when there are, our social media friends will be posting any positive updates, and we understand current conditions will remain in effect until the end of April.
 Stay tuned.